CagriCatik/Contextus/docs/pipeline.md

    remaining budget emphasises relevant passages.
 4. **Context assembly** – `ContextBuilder.build_context()` concatenates formatted blocks with configurable separators.
    Character budgets (`max_context_chars`) and token budgets (`max_context_tokens` with an optional `token_overhead`) prevent overruns while still allowing partial chunks when the final block would otherwise overflow.
+When persistent memory is enabled, retrieval only consumes the budget that remains after memory snippets are injected.

 ## 3. Generation Phase